LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 The app is under ongoing development, here is a list of the features that are being implemented:

 - [x] timeline view (Public/Local/Subscriptions) with ability to switch feed type
-- [x] post detail, i.e. opening a conversation or a reply in its context
+- [x] post detail, i.e. opening a conversation or reply in its context
 - [x] user detail with ability to see posts/post and replies/pinned/media posts
 - [x] login/logout to one's own instance
 - [x] view notification list